title

 label label Black Parlophone label with gold ink:

-"LONG PLAYING" curved across the top of the label.
+"LONG PLAYING" is curved across the top of the label.

 There are two variations of both the mono and stereo copies of these gold/black labels, due to an error by George Martin.